awsdocs/amazon-mwaa-user-guide/doc_source/t-cloudwatch-cloudtrail-logs.md

 ```
 + We recommend the following steps:

-  1. Verify that you enabled task logs at the INFO level in your environment details view\.
+  1. Verify that you enabled task logs at the INFO level for your environment\.
+To learn more, see [Viewing Airflow logs in Amazon CloudWatch](monitoring-airflow.md)\.

-  1. Verify that your operator has the appropriate Python libraries to load correctly\.
-You can try eliminating imports until you find the one that is causing the issue\.
+  1. Verify that your operator has the appropriate Python libraries to load\.
+You can try eliminating imports until you find the one that's causing the issue\.

+  1. Set the number of processes the Scheduler runs in `celery.sync_parallelism` to `1`\.
+To learn more, see [Performance tuning for Apache Airflow on Amazon MWAA](best-practices-tuning.md)\.

 ### I see a 'ResourceAlreadyExistsException' error in CloudTrail<a name="t-cloudtrail"></a>